Drakaniia/nexus/docs/wizard_status.md

-# WinLauncher First-Run Wizard Implementation Status
+# Nexus First-Run Wizard Implementation Status

 ## Summary
 The wizard UI has been simplified due to Slint std-widgets limitations.
 The current implementation uses: